gamblevore/speedie/Documentation/Errors.md

         beep "An error occured during conversion:\n\n" + stderr.render
     stderr = old

 This does the same thing but I prefer the first, don't you think?
+Also, the "using" syntax can handle early returns:

+    using errorlist.new
+        if !.startconversion
+            return
+        .doconversion
+        .finishconversion
+        if !stderr.ok
+            beep "An error occured during conversion:\n\n" + stderr.render

+This would actually make sure `stderr` is reset to its original value no matter how we exit the `using` block.